DUNE-DAQ/fdreadoutlibs/docs/README.md

 ## Building and setting up the workarea

 How to clone and build DUNE DAQ packages, including `readout`, is covered in [the daq-buildtools instructions](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
-For examples on how to run the standalone readout app, take a look at the `readoutmodules` documentation.
+For examples on how to run the standalone readout app, take a look at the `fdreadoutmodules` documentation.

 ## Frontends and features provided by `fdreadoutlibs`
 The following frontends and features are provided by this package: